mwabbey/hello-world/README.md

 # hello-world
 just another repository

 Hey there, Marquise here.
-I'm learning Python, Data Analysis and Visualization, and Machine Learning to aide in my understanding of the AI field.
+I'm currently learning Python, Data Analysis and Visualization, and Machine Learning to aide in my understanding of the AI field.